 Coming to the USA was his last hope.

-As Eller, a white matron, slips into the spell of dementia, truths about her violent past materialize and her mixed-race grandson’s capacity to love her is put to the ultimate test.
+As Eller, a white matron, slips into the spell of dementia, truths about her violent past in the segregated South materialize and her mixed-race grandson’s capacity to love her is put to the ultimate test.

 Dinner With Georgette is a farcical fantasia about the closet.
 For a homophobic grandma's visit, two college lovers adopt straight personas that hurl them back in time.